 The inland villages of the Rethymnon regional unit are also enchanting.
 To beat the heat of the stark beaches, drive just 40 minutes into the mountains to shady Spili.
 This traditional mountain village is shaded by trees and has the most marvellous fountain.
 Cold crisp mountain water flows with incredible force from the mouth of 25 carved stone lions.
 Splash yourself, fill some water bottles with the sweet mountain water, and treat yourself to some rustic local cuisine.

 No trip to the south coast of Rethymnon is complete without a visit to Frangokastello.
-This romantic 14th century Venetian fortress on the beach looks like a dream, After the Venetians left, the Cretans used it in their valiant quest for freedom from the Ottomans.
-It is the sight of a famous battle of 1828, where the Sfakiots were joined by forces from Epirus.
+This romantic 14th century Venetian fortress on the beach looks like a dream.
+After the Venetians left, the Cretans used it in their valiant quest for freedom from the Ottomans.
+It is the site of a famous battle of 1828, where the Sfakiots were joined by forces from Epirus.
 Local lore, history, and a meteorological phenomenon unite each May, around the time of the battle, when the “Drossoulites” appear, images of the brave soldiers, called “The Men of Dew”.

 Have you been to this part of Crete?
-If not we hope that you enjoy our complete guide to Rodakino and the surrounding area.
+If not, we hope that you enjoy our complete guide to Rodakino and the surrounding area.